 Become an advocate.
 One of the best ways to counter discrimination is to advocate for change in policies that prevent people with HIV from getting the care, housing, and respect they need.

 Consider being open with those you can trust.
 You can choose whom to tell about your HIV status.
 Not all of your friends and loved ones have to know.
 You need to think about who can give you the support and comfort you deserve.
-Although it may be stressful to talk about, being able to confide in people you trust and get the support you deserve will be an enormous relief.
+Although it may be stressful to talk about, being able to confide in people you trust and getting the support you deserve will be an enormous relief.
 It's also good to remember that you can't control other people's prejudices; prepare for possible negative reactions, at least at first.

 Seek support.
 Studies show that people with strong social support are less likely to feel stigmatized than those who are isolated.
 If you're uncomfortable seeking comfort from friends and family, contact your local public health department to find HIV support groups in your community.
 If you already have a close network, consider volunteering to give support to others with HIV.